alsonshareef/pern-admin-v2/README.md

 ## About

-The solution this web application provides is a simple way for teachers to carry out their administrative tasks in regards to the students that have been registered to them for classes, as well as for students to keep track of the teachers they are enrolled to.
+The solution this web application provides is a simple way for teachers to carry out their administrative tasks in regards to the students that have been registered to them for classes, as well as for students to keep track of the teachers they are registered to.

 &#8594; Teachers will be able to carry out tasks such as: